kelloggm/no-literal-checker/README.md

 only the bytecode is available, such as code from a `.jar` file).
 The following optimistic defaulting rules are applied:
 * the return type of any function defined in a library is `@NonConstant`
-* the types of a libraries' formal parameters are always `@MaybeDerivedFromConstant` unless a stub file is supplied that overwrites this default
+* the types of a library function's formal parameters are always `@MaybeDerivedFromConstant` unless a stub file is supplied that overwrites this default

 As a consequence of these rules, users MUST always write stub files for libraries they intend to protect - this checker is **useless** without such a stub.